ra559/cis106/_labs/lab4.md

 * an example of the command in  use.
 > You can get all of that information from the [presentation.](https://rapurl.live/9b5)

-### Here is an example of how your table should look like with commands you already used in the past
+### Here is an example of how your table should look like with commands you already used

 | Command | What it does                           | Syntax                                     | Example                 |
 | ------- | -------------------------------------- | ------------------------------------------ | ----------------------- |